EPIC-model/workshop/README.md

   * Accept invite to `d185`, you will need to add the public part of an SSH key-pair to the `d185` machine account in SAFE when accepting the invite
   * Create an MFA token for the `d185` machine account on SAFE
   * Login to cirrus using an ssh client with: `ssh -i /path/to/your-ssh-private-key your_username@login.cirrus.ac.uk`
-  * The first time you login, you'll be asked to type your password (you can get it from SAFE) and then change it.
-  * From them on, you'll use the TOTP/MFA code, which only be asked once a day (unless your IP changes, then you'll be asked for another TOTP)
+  * Type your TOTP/MFA code, which only be asked once a day (unless your IP changes, then you'll be asked for another TOTP)

 #### Detailed Instructions: